Human Head Figure in Quartz Sandstone at 33GU218

 There are three indentations appearing only on the flattened surface, about 4 mm in diameter and 3 mm deep.
 Grainy texture is clearly visible on their surfaces.
 There is no obvious natural process that would cause these indentations only on the polished surface.
 It is probable that these small indentations are also artificial in origin, requiring a very sharp point to make them.

-Earlier, Brent Eberhard at the Ohio Historic Preservation Office summarily dismissed this piece as a geofact, a naturally broken glacial pebble - one of the favorite pre-packaged ready-to-go explanations in Ohio's state archaeologists' arsenal.
+Earlier, Brent Eberhard at the Ohio Historic Preservation Office summarily dismissed this piece as a geofact, a naturally broken "glacial pebble" - one of the favorite pre-packaged ready-to-go explanations in Ohio's state archaeologists' arsenal.
+(Never mind that this part of Ohio has not been glaciated; apparently it is just assumed that we don't know that.)
 Presented with Prof. Law's assessment of the stone, Mr. Eberhard conceded that "The item is indeed most likely cultural".

 Verification by a physical scientist that this object is not likely of natural origin is significant in that this piece is unusually explicit in its incorporation of the human and bird motifs, and the transformation from one to the other, as well as that of one creature emerging from the mouth of another; all this seems to constitute part of the leitmotif in artifact material at this site as well as others, not only in North America.